sentryco/Telemetry/README.md

 ### Todo:
-- Add documentation to this readme on how to setup Google analytics for your google account etc 🚧
+- Add info to this readme on how to setup Google analytics for your google account etc 🚧